 Unlike Debbi though I had help from the anti-smoking movement.
 It meant that I could choose to sit in areas where people weren’t allowed to smoke, I wasn’t subject to tobacco advertising on TV or romanticized images in the movies.
 And the change in public opinion about smoking certainly supported me.

-With two teen-aged children I’ve becoming increasingly aware in recent years of the contradictory messages our society puts out about alcohol.
+With two teen-aged children I’ve become increasingly aware in recent years of the contradictory messages our society puts out about alcohol.
 One of the more interesting ones was a conversation quite recently about what alcoholism looks like.
 Similar to what Debbi said, the classical image is the homeless person or street person who is shabbily dressed and perhaps begging for money.
 I think this is harmful because it creates a false assumption that so long as you’re not in that situation alcoholism can’t happen to you.

 When I shared with my kids friends of mine who are now sober alcoholics (and are open about their history) they were surprised.
 They were surprised to learn that alcoholics can function at a very high level, hold well-paid responsible jobs.